AmirAshvins/how-to-use-CLion/docs/PROC2-Add-a-new-executable-to-project.md

     ![main-window](https://github.com/AmirAshvins/how-to-use-CLion/blob/gh-pages/assets/images/proc2-image6.png?raw=true "Main window - Emphasis on code panel")

-9. Inside the parenthesis, add:
+9. Inside the parenthesis, type:

     1. the name of your app followed by a space,
     2. the relative path to your executable file from the "CMakeList.txt".